-The next big launch from the Maruti Suzuki India is certainly the new-generation Ertiga MPV.
-The second-generation model has already made its debut in Indonesia, and as of now, the India-spec Maruti Suzuki Ertiga is expected to break cover towards the end of this year or early 2019.
-The company has been heavily testing the new model in India, and while we have already told you a fair bit about the new MPV, here's what you can expect from the new 2018 Maruti Suzuki Ertiga.
+The next big launch from the Maruti Suzuki is certainly the all-new Ertiga MPV that will go on sale on November 21.
+The second-generation model has already made its debut in Indonesia, and is a big departure from the outgoing version.
+The 2018 Maruti Suzuki Ertiga is bigger and roomier than its predecessor, and will also sport a bigger petrol engine and new features as well.
+Bookings are officially open for the model and while we have already told you a fair bit about the new MPV, here's what you can expect from the new 2018 Maruti Suzuki Ertiga.

 Design and Styling

 Apart from a revised set of features and equipment, the India-bound model will be widely similar to the Indonesia-spec model, especially in terms of appearance.
-The new Ertiga is based on the same Heartect platform that underpins the likes of the new Swift and Dzire so expect the MPV to shed a considerable amount of weight and at the same time comes with a stronger and rigid body.
-The new Ertiga is also expected to longer at 4,395 mm, wider at 1,735 mm, and taller at 1,690 mm.
-The wheelbase, however, remains unchanged at 2,740 mm while the ground clearance has been reduced to 180 mm, giving the MPV a much bigger and planted stance.
+The new Ertiga is based on the same Heartect platform that underpins the likes of the new Swift and Dzire, so expect the MPV to shed a considerable amount of weight and at the same time comes with a stronger and rigid body.
+The new Ertiga is also expected to be longer at 4395 mm, wider at 1735 mm, and taller at 1,690 mm.
+The wheelbase remains unchanged at 2,740 mm while the ground clearance has been reduced to 180 mm.

 Visually too the new Ertiga has received a major overhaul and we couldn't help but notice a number resemblance to the Toyota Innova Crysta.
 Up front, the Ertiga will come with a larger chrome grille with chrome detailing, new projector headlamps, new bumpers, new foglamps, and black C-shaped cladding.
 The new Ertiga looks much nicer with the new waistline going upwards along with subtle character lines.
 The MPV comes with a pair of new electrically operable ORVMs with integrated turn signal lights, nicer-looking alloy wheels, and chrome handles.
 The biggest visual change, however, is the new rear section that comes with all-new Volvo-like LED taillamps design, high-mounted LED stop lamp, a new, sculpted tailgate and a new rear bumper.